Sleepless (2001 film)

-Sleepless (Italian: Non ho sonno) is a 2001 Italian giallo film directed by Dario Argento.
-The film stars Max von Sydow and Stefano Dionisi and marks Argento's return to the giallo subgenre.
-The film was another box office success when it opened in Italy, taking in over 5,019,733,505 lira ($3,280,080 US) by the end of its theatrical run.
+Sleepless (Non ho sonno) is a 2001 Italian giallo film directed, co-written, and co-produced by Dario Argento.
+It stars Max von Sydow, Stefano Dionisi, Chiara Caselli, Roberto Zibetti and Gabriele Lavia.

+The film marks Argento's return to the giallo genre.
+Sleepless received mixed reviews, but was a box office success when it opened in Italy, taking in over 5,019,733,505 lira ($3,280,080 US) by the end of its theatrical run.

 Plot

 Angela, a prostitute, has just had sex with a man now cowering under the bedsheets and angrily harassing her over not being fully satisfied due to shame.
-As Angela gets her things, she knocks over a chest filled with bladed weapons, scaring her and causing her to flee.
+As Angela gets her things, she knocks over a chest filled with bladed weapons, scaring her into fleeing.
 Unwittingly taking a blue envelope with her, she finds it is full of newspaper clippings and memorabilia about the murders committed by an unidentified serial killer in Turin, nicknamed "The Dwarf Killer".
-The unseen killer from before calls Angela and threatens to kill her.
-With the train conductor no help, she calls her friend Amanda to retrieve the envelope from her at the station.
-The killer, who has followed Angela onto the train, chases her and cuts off her finger as she tries to escape before slashing her throat.
+The unseen client from before calls Angela and threatens to kill her.
+She calls her friend Amanda to retrieve the envelope from her at the station.
+The killer, who has followed Angela onto the train, chases her and cuts off her finger before slashing her throat.
 After Angela does not meet her at the station, Amanda boards the train and finds Angela's gold pin and the envelope.
 She narrowly avoids getting stuck on the train and takes the envelope with her to her car.
 The killer follows her and stabs her to death in the driver's seat before taking the envelope back.

-Detective Ulisse Moretti (Max von Sydow), the primary investigator of the original series of murders in 1983, has been keeping in close contact with Giacomo Gallo, the only survivor of the original spree, who saw his mother, Maria, stabbed to death with her own English horn.
-The first three killings in the spree became known as The Dwarf Murders because the main suspect, Vincenzo de Fabritiis, was a writer of crime fiction with dwarfism, but he died of natural causes and the case was considered closed.
-Moretti, since retired from the force, was never fully convinced of Fabrittis' guilt.
-Giacomo has taken years to cope with the trauma of his mother's murder, and gaps on his memory have haunted him ever since.
-Giacomo's girlfriend, Gloria, and his best friend Lorenzo Betti have just returned from their time studying abroad, arranged by Lorenzo's wealthy father.
+Retired detective Ulisse Moretti (Max von Sydow), the primary investigator of the original series of murders in 1983, has been keeping in close contact with Giacomo Gallo, the only survivor of the original spree, who saw his mother, Maria, stabbed to death with her own English horn.
+The first three killings in the spree became known as The Dwarf Murders because the main suspect, Vincenzo de Fabritiis, was a crime author with dwarfism, but he died of natural causes, and the case was considered closed.
+Moretti was never fully convinced of Fabrittis' guilt.
+Giacomo has taken years to cope with the trauma of his mother's murder, and gaps in his memory of it haunt him.
+Giacomo's girlfriend Gloria and his best friend Lorenzo Betti have just returned from their time studying abroad, arranged by Lorenzo's wealthy father.